 “Globally, about 3.4 per cent of reported COVID-19 cases have died.
 By comparison, seasonal flu generally kills far fewer than 1 per cent of those infected.”

-The crucial part of that statement is the “reported” qualifier.
 Many jurisdictions aren’t yet able to accurately report the actual number of people who are afflicted with the virus.
 Consider what happens at the beginning of an outbreak.
 Authorities at first count the most serious cases—the ones who go to hospital with obvious symptoms.
 But because screening procedures haven’t fully been implemented, officials vastly undercount the number of people who actually have the virus.

-A mortality rate amounts to a fraction.
 The numerator, or top numeral, is the number of deaths.
 The denominator, or bottom numeral, is the number of people who have tested positive for the virus.
 In the case of the coronavirus, the numerator is the easier figure to calculate, because a death is such a definitive and traumatic event.

 What is much more difficult to define accurately in the early days of a virus outbreak is that denominator.
 Probably what’s happening in places where the mortality rate looks higher is that health officials don’t yet have a good grasp of the number of people infected.
 They’re undercounting the sample size.
 They may not be able to obtain the number of test kits required to confirm whether sick people actually have the coronavirus, or get those kits to people who are infected.
 It’s not a numerator problem, but a denominator problem.